Siddhesh200419/Finance-Dashboard-UI---zorvyn/README.md

 # fin.sight — Finance Dashboard

-A structured and optimized React-based finance dashboard converted from a monolithic HTML template.
+A structured and optimized React-based finance dashboard.

 ## Overview of Approach